kyverno/policy-reporter-docs/content/01. guide/helm-chart-core.md

 #### Metric Filter

-Configure the processed namespaces, sources, policies, severities and/or status for metrics to get rid of unnecessary metrics.
+Configure the processed namespaces, sources, policies, severities, kinds and/or status for metrics to get rid of unnecessary metrics.
 You can either define exclude or include rules, with wildcard support, for each available filter and combine them as needed.

 ```yaml [values.yaml]
 metrics: